Lost in all

 casting a shadow of blame on Putin, Trump instead maligns Ukrainian President

-Zelenskyy as a “moderately successful comedian” and “dictator” because the latter
+Zelenskyy as a “modestly successful comedian” and “dictator” because the latter

 has held no wartime elections, notwithstanding the fact many Ukrainian voters